giginet/xcprofiler/README.md

 tracker.report!
 ```

+You can also implement your own reporters.

+See implementation of built-in reporters for detail.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/xctracker.
+Bug reports and pull requests are welcome on GitHub at https://github.com/giginet/xctracker.